cmpiyush/cmpiyush_lectures/Foundations of Social Work/Political Economy/Globalisation.md

 - Foreign trade allows capitalists to secure a higher rate of return than that available at home.
 - *"Neo-colonisation denotes the strategy of a colonial power which does not maintain its political domination in a foreign territory, but continues its economic exploitation by using it as a source of cheap labour and raw material as well as big market for its industrial products."* (p.193)
 - To negotiate with capitalist economy, countries had to make international cooperation Ex: Organisation of the Petroleum Exporting Countries (OPEC, 1960)
--  Chile, Brazil, Panama and other latin American countries continued to be raw material supplier to the North America.
+-  Chile, Brazil, Panama and other Latin American countries continued to be raw material supplier to the North America.
 ##### Power Blocs
 - After second world war, world was divided into two big ideological camps; Capitalistic camp led by USA and Communist camp led by USSR
 - NATO-1949